Create an Airwallex account today

 5. HitPay

-Singapore-based HitPay offers online payment processing, POS solutions, and local payment methods across Malaysia.
-The platform comes with small business-focused tools, including invoicing and an online store builder.
-However, keep in mind that international transactions incur an additional 2% fee on top of the base rate.
+Singapore-based HitPay gives you online payment processing, POS solutions and local payment methods across Malaysia.
+The platform comes with tools for small businesses, including invoicing and an online store builder.
+However, keep in mind that international transactions come with an additional 2% fee on top of the base rate.

 Pros